robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-28 20:08:23 UTC
+**Last Updated:** 2025-12-28 20:39:26 UTC

 **Status:** Maintenance
-**Reason:** The panda cam is currently undergoing scheduled maintenance, which temporarily disables the live feed.
+**Reason:** The panda cam is currently undergoing scheduled maintenance.
-**Recommendation:** Please check back later around 20:08 UTC for the next update or when the webcam is expected to be operational again.
+**Recommendation:** Please check back later around 20:39 UTC for the next update.
+Expect the live feed to be temporarily unavailable during this period.
-**Technical Note:** The status image indicates a grey background with red text stating \
+**Technical Note:** The status image indicates a maintenance message with a timestamp, confirming that the system is intentionally offline for updates or repairs.

+**Blog Summary:** Our panda cam is temporarily offline for scheduled maintenance.
+We appreciate your patience and will be back online soon!

 ---